rkluger68/cpycourse/docs/training/lessons/check-palindromes/check-palindromes.md

         Create a function that

         - takes a single string argument and
         - returns `True` if string is a palindrome, `False` otherwise.

         1. Use a loop for implementation.
         2. Try an alternative implementation using "extended slicing": Check `word == word[::-1]`
         3. Test the function by calling it with a palindromes and other texts.

-        Optionally: Create a Python script `check_palindromes.py` that asks the user to enter a text to be checked if it qualifies as a palindrome.
+        Optional: Create a Python script `check_palindromes.py` that asks the user to enter a text to be checked if it qualifies as a palindrome.

         E.g.
         ```